kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 That can make a smaller community surprisingly workable.

-## Stable Architectural Patterns Matter More Than Content Volume
+## Stable Architectural Patterns Matter More Than Content Volume { #stable-architectural-patterns }

 A service fleet becomes easier to maintain when every project follows: